National Association of Pastoral Musicians

 The National Association of Pastoral Musicians (NPM) presented two awards to pastoral ministers who have faithfully served the Catholic Church throughout their lives.
 NPM’s Executive Director, Jennifer Kluge, shares the joy of the Association for both awardees: “What a pleasure it is to bestow NPM’s most prestigious awards on those who have not only impacted music and the liturgy, but continue to lead us in a dynamic and faith-filled Church.”

-The 2021 NPM Major Awards were presented to Mr. Cheri and Fr.
-Baldovin during the National Convention, which took place July 27-30 in New Orleans, Louisiana.
-They will each provide remarks as part of the association’s annual Members’ Meeting on Monday, September 20.
+The 2022 NPM Major Awards will be presented to Mr. Kolar and Sr. Zimmerman during the 45th NPM National Convention, which will take place June 28-July 1 in Louisville, Kentucky.
 A list of past award winners is available here on the NPM website.

 Amanda Bruce, Associate Director of Marketing and Communications